 The Fab Faux – Sgt.
 Pepper 50th Anniversary Celebration

-Photos From The Fab Faux – Sgt.
+About The Fab Faux – Sgt.
 Pepper 50th Anniversary Celebration

 With a commitment to the accurate reproduction of The Beatles’ repertoire, The Fab Faux treat the seminal music with unwavering respect, and are known for their painstaking recreations of the songs (with emphasis on the later works never performed live by the Beatles).
 Far beyond a cover band, they play the music of The Beatles so impeccably that one must experience it to believe it.
 Imagine hearing complex material like “Strawberry Fields Forever” or “I Am the Walrus” performed in complete part-perfect renditions; or such harmony-driven songs as “Because”, “Nowhere Man”, and “Paperback Writer”, reproduced not only note- for-note, but with extra vocalists to achieve a double-tracked effect.